tianrenz2/tianrenz2.github.io/EECS118.md

 <p><strong>Security</strong></p>
 <p>We value your trust in providing us your Personal Information, thus we are striving to use
     commercially acceptable means of protecting it.
-But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and [I|we] cannot guarantee its absolute security.</p>
+But remember that no method of transmission over the internet, or method of electronic storage is 100% secure and reliable, and we cannot guarantee its absolute security.</p>

 <p><strong>Links to Other Sites</strong></p>